In situations when source code is unavailable, you can step into and debug the disassembled code in the dedicated view.

 Access the Disassembly view

-To access the disassembly view, use the Force Step Into Shift+Alt+F7 command instead of Step Into F7 (this command behaves as Step Over for functions with no source code.
+When debugging your code, use the Force Step Into Shift+Alt+F7 command instead of Step Into F7.
+Step Into behaves as Step Over for functions with no source code.

 To investigate your code in the disassembly view, use regular stepping actions.
 Note that Run to Cursor, Evaluate Expression, and breakpoints-related actions are not supported.

 Extending the disassembly view functionality is under development in CLion.
 Vote for desired features and share your feedback in the following tickets: